-In the absence of local codes:
+In the absence of local codes, refer to:

-United States: Refer to NFPA 54/ANSI Z223.1 (latest edition), National Fuel Gas Code.
-Canada: Refer to CAN/CGA B149.1 and B149.2 Installation Codes for Gas Burning Appliances.
+United States: NFPA 54/ANSI Z223.1 (latest edition), National Fuel Gas Code.
+Canada: CAN/CGA B149.1 and B149.2 Installation Codes for Gas Burning Appliances.

 Gas-fired heaters must be vented.
 A built in power exhauster is provided.
 Additional external power exhausters are not required or permitted.